We have the ideas about how to move Yale forward into the 21st Century

 and the plans to make it happen.
 Read them below.

-Elimination of the 5-year Disenfranchisement Rule for Yale College alumni in Corporation elections.
+Eliminate the 5-year disenfranchisement rule for Yale College alumni in Corporation elections.

-Increased Representation, Transparency, and Accessibility of the Yale Corporation.
+Increase representation, transparency, and accessibility of the Yale Corporation.

 FACING THE CHALLENGES OF TODAY...